Liberty Lillibridge Psy.D. (He/Him)

 +1 (347) 201-9985

 My therapeutic approach is primarily psychodynamic/psychoanalytic.
 However, I adjust my approach using tools from other evidence-based approaches, such as Acceptance and Commitment Therapy (ACT) and Narrative Therapy, to fit the unique needs of my clients.
 In my eyes, the core of the therapeutic process is the exploration of your internal world within a warm and reflective environment that has the potential to activate increased self-awareness and instill newfound agency.
 I also value the importance of working through and uncovering unhelpful patterns that emerge from how you historically relate with yourself, others, and your environments.
-By attuning to and challenging these recurring patterns, you can begin to have a fuller understanding of yourself and improve the quality of your relationship with the important people in your life.
+By attuning to and challenging these recurring patterns, you can begin to gain a fuller understanding of yourself and improve the quality of your relationships with the important people in your life.
 I hope that as you engage with this process, you will be able to have increased self-compassion, satisfaction in work/play, and psychological flexibility.
 Throughout this process, I will be focusing on your exploratory process, the relational dynamics that unfold before us, and your reasons for coming to therapy.

 Accessibility Toolbar